namkyodai/assetmetrics/exampleSite/content/english/blog/energy.md

 building owner and occupants.

 The audits come with three different levels of comprehensiveness.
-Every building and building owner is different and is looking to archive different objectives.
+Every building and building owner is different and is looking to achieve different objectives.
 For some it is essential for commercial viability, for others something they would like some expert inputs on before considering further.
 We have detailed the options below: